amineelkouhen/redis-streams-lab/exercises/exercise-7-start.md

 In this exercise we will put everything that we've learned together as well as adding a few more interesting features.
 We'll be building a real application this time so let's get started!
 For this part we've provided you with a basic scaffolding application with a fully functional front-end which can be found [over here](exercise7-start/).
 This will be the starting point for this exercise.
 You will be building the backend to make the whole application fully functional.
 We also provided a separate app for test data generation that can be found [over here](exercise7-datageneration) Last, but not least, you can find a fully working solution [over here](exercise7-solution).

 ## Architecture
 Data generation app -> Generates bank transactions and puts them on a Redis Stream.
 It also populates a RediSearch index and creates a TimeSeries for the account balance and a Sorted Set for the 'biggest spenders' on the account.
-The transactions Stream is stored under a key called `transactions_lars` (as `lars` is the only user in the app at the moment), the TimeSeries under a key called `balance_ts_lars`, the Sorted Set under a key called `bigspenders_lars` and the search indices under a general key.
+The transactions Stream is stored under a key called `transactions`, the TimeSeries under a key called `balance_ts`, the Sorted Set under a key called `bigspenders` and the search indices under a general key.

 The app that we're going to be working on will consume these data structures and show them in a UI (which has been provided).